carlmontanari/scrapli/README.md

  if possible (and remove from ignore for test coverage and darglint).
 - Improve testing in general... make it more orderly/nicer, retry connections automatically if there is a failure (failures happen from vtys getting tied up and stuff like that it seems), shoot for even better coverage!
-- Remove disable paging "stuff" from the base `Scrape` class -- thats really network specific and doesnt belog in a base ssh type class.
 - Add a dummy container (like nornir maybe?) to use for functional testing -- its very likely folks won't have a vrnetlab setup or compute to set that up... it'd be nice to have a lightweight container that can be used for basic testing of `Scrape` and for testing auth with keys and such.